 3072 K will support approximately 15,000 windows, menus, pens, icons, etc.

 Because Windows only supports one interactive session at a time; tuning the interactive desktop heap has less impact on total memory use.

-Windows NT has a system wide memory limit of 48 Mb for all the above desktop heaps, if this limit is exceeded there might not be enough memory to create an error message dialog box.
+Windows has a system wide memory limit of 48 Mb for all the above desktop heaps, if this limit is exceeded there might not be enough memory to create an error message dialog box.
 As a result, the requested operation fails without any indication.